MilonMorshed/k3d/README.md

 kubectl get nodes
 kubectl get pods
 kubectl get ns
-# To see the traefik ,metric server info
+To see the traefik ,metric server info
-kubectl get deployment.apps -n kube-system
+## kubectl get deployment.apps -n kube-system

 # To run the application
 kubectl apply -f deployment.yaml
 # deployment -> pods -> each pod has one container in it.
 # Ingress --> Seervice --> Deployment --> Pods --> Containers
 # Docker does not know how to talk to your local machine.

+k3d cluster start dev
+k3d cluster start stage
+k3d cluster start prod